The Necessary Stage

-The Necessary Stage (previously known as M1 Theatre Connect and M1 Youth Connection) is a Singaporean non-profit theatre company with charity status.
-Formed in 1987 by Alvin Tan, The Necessary Stage was established with its own mission to create challenging, indigenous and innovative theatre that touches the heart and mind.
-The Necessary Stage is a recipient of the National Arts Council's Major Grant FY2014-2016, and is also the organiser of the annual M1 Singapore Fringe Festival.
+The Necessary Stage (TNS, previously known as M1 Theatre Connect and M1 Youth Connection) is a Singaporean non-profit theatre company with charity status.
+Formed in 1987 by Alvin Tan, TNS was established with its own mission to create challenging, indigenous and innovative theatre that touches the heart and mind.
+TNS is a recipient of the National Arts Council's Major Grant FY2014-2016, and is also the organiser of the annual M1 Singapore Fringe Festival.
 It is currently located at the Marine Parade Community Building.

 Main season

-For its main season, The Necessary Stage produces an average of four plays a year at its Black Box and at other venues.
+For its main season, TNS produces an average of four plays a year at its Black Box and at other venues.
 These include plays for the Singapore Arts Festival.
 The plays are original, mostly devised pieces created in a collaborative process that is based on research, improvisation before scripting, and input from all members of the production.
 This process has produced many important works which were not only popular successes but also critically acclaimed, including: